 The nucleus is the brains of the operation.
 This spherical-shaped organelle actually contains a bunch of other organelles, including the nucleolus, which is home to DNA and RNA.
 The nucleus controls most cellular functions.
 In fact, it is so important, it has its own membrane for protection.

 You may notice that little purple swirly amyloplast in the upper-right corner of the cell.

 This is a special organelle that is only found in tubers, or plants that grow underground, such as potatoes, beets, and onions.
 Since these plants grow underground, they can't get as much (if any) energy from the sun, so they have little or no chloroplasts.

 Think about a carrot.
 Only the part that is above ground is green, right?
 But in most cases, there isn't enough of the plant exposed to sunlight, so these plants need a different way to make energy.
 That's where amyloplasts play a role.

-Here's a little peek at an amyloplast seen in potato in iodine under a microscope:
+Here's a little peek at amyloplasts in a potato exposed to iodine and viewed under a microscope.

 Now you know all about the basic structure and function of plant cells!
-Let's go use your new knowledge!
+Continue on to the Got It? section to use your new knowledge!